lopter/lightsd/docs/first-steps.rst

                                           group of this user if -g is missing).
      [-g,--group group]                   Drop privileges to this group (-g requires the -u option to be used).
+     [-S,--syslog]                        Divert logging from the console to syslog.
+     [-F,--syslog-facility]               Facility to use with syslog (defaults to daemon, other possible values are user and local0-7, see syslog(3)).
      [-t,--no-timestamps]                 Disable timestamps in logs.
      [-h,--help]                          Display this.
      [-V,--version]                       Display version and build information.